 Ha Giang is in the extreme north of Vietnam.
 You can reach it within a day from the other popular tourism hotspots in North Vietnam – Hanoi and Sapa.

 Some people rent a motorcycle in Hanoi and ride to Ha Giang.
 I wouldn’t recommend that option.
-It would cost you 2 days extra for the motorcycle rental and there isn’t really any worthwhile scenery between the two cities.
+It would cost you 2 days extra for the motorcycle rental and there isn’t any worthwhile scenery between the two cities.
 It’s just an exhausting 7-hour drive one way.

 Why do that, when you can comfortably relax in a Vietnamese sleeper bus?
 Any hostel or tour operator in Hanoi can book a ticket for you.